Chapter 1:

 What she left unsaid was that the historian mages were often in positions to influence policy to their personal benefit, but those without an agenda rarely exploited that to secure political power.

-“I don’t see how you can possibly make informed decisions without taking the political ramifications into account,” the guard followed up.
+“I don’t see how you can possibly make informed decisions without taking the political ramifications into account.”

-“Steering politics towards our goals is left to those with more charisma,” Basttias interjected.
+“Steering politics toward our goals is left to those with more charisma,” Basttias interjected.

-“Politics are, after all, just issues that those seeking power convince the masses to argue over to get them on side,” Ashtin added.
+“Politics are, after all, just issues that those seeking power convince the masses to argue over in order to gain power,” Ashtin added.
 “Granted, sometimes these issues are important, but most of the time, we end up fighting wars over the proper way to receive communion or some equally silly thing.”

 “Communion?” the guard asked.
 Basttias and the counselor shot Ashtin a warning look.